zzhangjii/learning-library/ospa-library/security/LAB2_IDCS.md

 For the workshop lab exercises, the current version of the Oracle Identity Cloud Service (IDCS) is being demonstrated.

 This workshop is hosted in the Oracle Public Cloud (OPC).
 It includes a combination of cloud services, hosted on-premises software and 3rd party software.
 Aside from the Identity Cloud Service, the remaining components are included to enable demonstrating integration, including identity synchronization, federation, authentication, SSO and more.

 This workbook is primarily designed to provide the necessary instructions and context to allow you to complete the labs in the Oracle Identity Cloud Service Workshop.
 If you would like additional information about the Oracle solution, you can contact your local Oracle account team and/or review some of the following publicly available information about the solution.

-For consistency and for the ease of use-cases implementation, you will use a Gmail account.
+Due to environment privileges constraints, user id creation/modification/deletion and application registration assignments have been already implemented in this tenant.
+The instructor will guide you through the process of creating a new account and onboarding a new application into IDCS.
+These steps have been highlighted within this workshop for your reference.
+The tasks labeled as **DEMO** will be instructor guide, while the exercises labeled as **EXERCISE** are assignments that you as the learner must complete.

 The following summarizes the components in our workshop:

   * [Oracle Identity Cloud](https://cloud.oracle.com/en_US/identity)